mperozek11/scSHARP_tool/README.md

 ```
 conda install pyg -c pyg
 ```
+Depending on your system, additional PyTorch Geometric dependences such as torch-cluster may need to be manually installed.

 ### Install scSHARP
 You will need to use the version of pip installed to your new conda environemt.
 In order to find the path to your conda environment, you can use: